 If your household budget is feeling the pinch, her are a few quick budgeting tips to kickstart a savings plan:

-- If you owe money on your credit card, check what interest rate you are paying.
+If you owe money on your credit card.
 Only 58% of Canstar Blue’s survey respondent that had a credit card paid it off in full each month.

 Canstar Blue has surveyed the banking habits and preferences of more than 2,300 New Zealanders.
 Check our survey results here.